Zoxive/ReactNativeVisionCamera_PreviewBug/README.md

 ## Video Recording when using resizeMode = 'contain'
 - [visioncamera_contain.mp4](visioncamera_contain.mp4)
-- Viewport is specified in ReactNative to be 16:9, but there are still blackbars on the Preview, and my image & video aspect ratio is also 16:9
+- Viewport is specified in ReactNative to be 16:9, but there are still blackbars on the Preview, and my image & video aspect ratio is also 16:9 specified via the cameraFormat
 - After taking the picture lots of cropping is done, thus making it very difficult to take pictures that need some sort of alignments

 ## Video Recording when using resizeMode = 'cover'